-And with this type of mindset driving you toward your sinful behavior, if honoring God doesn’t come first when it concerns your response to temptation, you’ll probably remember Him shortly after acting out on your sin when dealing with the shame, emptiness, and embarrassment you’ll find yourself in.
+And with this in mind, if honoring God doesn’t come first when it concerns your response to temptation, you’ll probably remember Him shortly after acting out on your sin when having to deal with the shame, emptiness, and embarrassment you’ll find yourself in.

 God is fully capable of empowering people to overcome whatever temptation they are going through if they are willing to trust Him (1 Corinthians 10:13).